Monthly Action: History

 Monthly Action was launched on May 25, 2013, the anniversary of publisher Futabasha's founding.
 The magazine was formed from a merging of the editorial departments of the manga magazines Manga Action, Comic High!, and Manga Town.
 While typically categorized as seinen magazine (manga for young adult men), the magazine follows a philosophy of publishing "anything interesting", and does not strictly conform to a specific genre or target demographic.
 The magazine launched with Action Kamen, a series based on a fictional in-universe super hero from the manga series Crayon Shin-chan.

+The magazine ended its publication on February 24, 2024, with its current series transferred to other magazines.

+Miss Kobayashi's Dragon Maid, Tsugumomo, Sword of the Demon Hunter: Kijin Gentōshō, Wazato Miseteru?
+Kamoi-san, and Kawasemi-san no Tsuri Gohan moved to sister magazine Manga Action.
+Other series, including the four Miss Kobayashi's Dragon Maid spinoff manga, were all transferred to the Web Action manga website.
+Hina no Mama ja Dame Desu ka? and Seiten no Ordo - Talc Teikoku Kōkyī Hishi manga both published their final chapters in the issue.